eduvpn/documentation/FROM_2_TO_3.md

 ### Repository

-Remove all files under `/etc/apt/sources.list.d` that reference eduVPN of Let's Connect!.
+Remove all files under `/etc/apt/sources.list.d` that reference eduVPN or Let's Connect!.
 Also remove the files under `/etc/apt/trusted.gpg.d` that are related to eduVPN.